 Is income tax voluntary in Canada?

 The income tax system is based on voluntary compliance because the government knows tax laws are unconstitutional and cannot be enforced.
-There is no question that voluntary compliance is the cornerstone of Canada’s self-assessment taxation system.
+There is no question that voluntary compliance is the cornerstone of the Canadian self-assessment taxation system.

 Can the CRA go back ten years?

-In most cases, the CRA will go back three years to review information on your taxes to correct things.
-The agency can go back farther than 3 years if they believe that fraud has occurred and that a taxpayer has misrepresented themselves through carelessness or willfully.
+In most cases, the CRA will go back three years to review information on your taxes to correct any discrepancies.
+The agency can go back further than three years if they believe that fraud has occurred and that a taxpayer has misrepresented themselves through carelessness or willful neglect.